Edward M. Yerger

 Edward M. Yerger (1828 – April 22, 1875) was an American newspaper editor and military officer.
 After a career in the newspaper industry, Yerger was arrested for the stabbing death of the provisional mayor of Jackson, Mississippi.
-His claim of Habeas corpus after he was arrested by military authorities was appealed to the U. S. Supreme Court in Ex parte Yerger, a case tried before the Supreme Court of the United States.
+His claim of habeas corpus after he was arrested by military authorities was appealed to the U. S. Supreme Court in Ex parte Yerger, a case tried before the Supreme Court of the United States.

 Early life and education

 Yerger was born in 1828 in Nashville, Tennessee, the youngest son of Tennessee Attorney General George Shall Yerger.
 Edward and his family eventually relocated to Mississippi.
 Yerger graduated from Oakland College and served as a colonel in the Confederate States Army during the American Civil War.

 Career

 Yerger edited several newspapers, including the Jackson Daily Mississippian, the Jackson Daily News, the Vicksburg Herald, and the Baltimore Evening Journal.
-On April 6, 1867, while on the staff of Daily Mississippian, he engaged in a duel with I.M.
+On April 6, 1867, while on the staff of the Daily Mississippian, he engaged in a duel with I.M.
 Patridge of the Herald.
 Yerger had taken offense to an article that appeared in the latter paper, disparaging the Mississippian.
 Yerger was also involved in conflicts with Colonel Manlove of the Vicksburg Times and Major Barksdale of the Jackson Clarion.
 Yerger was later employed by the Vicksburg Herald.
 He announced his resignation from the staff of the Herald on January 28, 1868.
 Yerger was described by a historian as "mentally unsound".